Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 The frontier uses a channel of urls to keep the added URLs.
 Since the channel is consumed then we keep a `history` of visited URLs.
+History can be later used to check whether we seen a URL or not.

 The `terminating` attribute is used so we can have a graceful termination.
 Since another goroutine is going to read from this channel, we might